dkim1112/QuantaBot/ReadMe.md

    - (Windows): set set OPENAI_API_KEY='YOUR_OPEN_AI_KEY'

 3. Launch.
-   - python3 -m streamlit run quanta_copy.py
+   - python -m streamlit run quanta_copy.py

 If some of these do not work, try the following.
 1. python --> python3